Interacting Large Language Model Agents. Interpretable Models and Social Learning: Introduction

 Part II discusses interpretable models for interacting \bayesianagents\ and attempts to answer question 3.
 Section~\ref{sec:sociallearning} discusses the mathematical framework of Bayesian social learning in \bayesianagents\ and proves that a sequence of \bayesianagents\ form an information cascade in finite time.
 Section~\ref{sec:quickesttimeherding} discusses a stochastic control problem for the optimal stopping time problem to achieve quickest time herding with minimal loss to the privacy of \bayesianagents.
 Section~\ref{sec:wordofmouth} discusses interpretable models to explain model collapse and data incest in \bayesianagents\ using word-of-mouth and asynchronous social learning.

-To decrease the bias when a sequence of \bayesianagents\ perform Bayesian inference, Part III deals with stochastic control for delaying herding in interacting \bayesianagents\ performing Bayesian sequential learning proves structural results, and proposes a stochastic approximation approach.
+To decrease the bias when a sequence of \bayesianagents\ perform Bayesian inference, Part III deals with stochastic control for delaying herding in interacting \bayesianagents\ performing Bayesian sequential learning proves structural results, and proposes a policy gradient approach.
 Section~\ref{sec:incentivizedherding} considers the problem of a central controller optimally optimizing a sequence of autonomous~\bayesianagents\ to achieve the state estimation by optimally controlling herding.
-Section~\ref{sec:stochasticapproximation} proposes a stochastic approximation based approach to approximate the optimal policy, which has a threshold switching curve.
+Section~\ref{sec:stochasticapproximation} proposes a policy gradient based approach to approximate the optimal policy, which has a threshold switching curve.
 Numerical results on real-life text classification tasks and related applications are discussed in Section~\ref{sec:numerical}.
 Section~\ref{sec:conclusion} concludes the paper with discussions on future works, open problems, and research opportunities.
 The appendix contains the proofs and details about the numerical experiments.

+We emphasize that the paper is built around a coherent framework with the unifying theme of building interpretable models for interacting LLMAs using Bayesian social learning and powerful generative models from behavioral economics.
 For the ease of the reader, we have included a motivation and a discussion subsection in each section, which grounds the different aspects of \bayesianagents\ to a real-life application and different microeconomics and statistical signal processing tools presented in the section.
 We also provide different block diagrams and illustrative examples to further aid the reader.
+All the results reported in this paper are fully reproducible with code downloadable from github.com/aditj/sociallearningllm.